 By rewarding customers according to their personal tastes, Showmars increased average check size per visit by 37%.

 Showmars, a rapidly growing 30-location restaurant brand based in Charlotte, has found success by developing strong relationships with customers.
 A new case study featuring commentary from Executive Vice President David Prosser analyzes how Showmars rolled out an effective loyalty rewards program to make customer relationships even better.
 To start “Loyalty Marketing Proves to Be a Restaurant’s Secret Ingredient,” published to DM News by Natasha Smith, Showmars EVP David Prosser outlines his mindset as a restaurant executive: “Loyalty.
 It’s huge.
 Eighty percent of what [the marketing team] does is to try and get repeat business.
-Our effort is to not just build that customer base, but maintain that customer base.”
+Our effort is to not just build that customer base, but to maintain that customer base.”
 We all know by now the monetary importance of customer retention marketing.
 This Showmars case study illustrates exactly how a focus on customer retention can drive success for a multi-location merchant.
 Here are three highlights that stand out:

 Use Loyalty Rewards Programs To Establish Continuity Across Multiple Locations